Dimensional Fund Advisors Ltd.

 If a Committee member has actual knowledge of a conflict of interest and recommends a vote not prescribed or perceived to be contrary to the Proxy Voting Guidelines, the Committee member will bring the vote to the Committee which will determine how the vote should be cast, keeping in mind the principle of preserving shareholder value, or to abstain, unless abstaining would be materially adverse to the client’s interests.
 An annual report on any such determination is provided to the board of trustees/directors of the Dimensional Investment Companies.

-As mentioned in Principle 1 above, the Corporate Governance Committee includes our Chairman, our Chief Compliance Officer and the Deputy General Counsel (ex-officio) to assist with review of identified conflict of interest matters.
+As mentioned in Principle 1 above, the Corporate Governance Committee includes our Executive Chairman, our Co-CEO, our Chief Compliance Officer and the Deputy General Counsel (ex-officio) to assist with review of identified conflict of interest matters.

 For more information, please see Dimensional's Proxy Voting Policies.